EsmeraldaQuintana/MOSTregi/MOSTregi/dev_README.md

 ### BEFORE DEVELOPMENT:
 Start a new virtualenv, make sure you have all required software.
 $ pip install -r requirements.txt
-To get all the dependecies.
+To get all the dependencies.

 ### TO DEPLOY (see it in browser)
 $ ./deploy.sh

 If this doesn't work, do this:
   $ chmod +x deploy.sh
   $ ./deploy.sh
     If that didn't work, ask Esmeralda.

 ### ENDING DEVELOPMENT SESSION:
 $ deactivate
   this turns off virtualenv
-$ cd ..
-  Move back to PinotNoir folder.
 $ git add .
 $ git commit -m "Add a detailed commit message!"
 $ git push